 Instant Pot: Add everything to the pot, except the collards, attach and seal the lid.
 Cook on HIGH pressure for 2 minutes (using canned beans) or 8 minutes (using soaked beans).
 Stir in the collards when done, and season well.

-Slow-Cooker: Add everything to the bowl of a slow cooker, except for the collards.
-Cook on HIGH for 3- 4 6 hours or LOW for 5 – 6 hours.
+Slow-Cooker: If using dried beans, there is no need to soak the beans.
+Add everything to the bowl of a slow cooker, except for the collards.
+Cook on HIGH for 7 – 8 hours (if using canned or presoaked beans, cook on LOW for 5 – 6 hours or HIGH for 3 – 4 hours).
 Stir in collards at the end, and season well with salt and pepper.